aws-hero-org/github-actions-integration/README.md

 # Github Actions Integration
 The scope of this repository is to investigate ways on how to deploy CDK with pipelines.

-## Test integration of OIDC
+## Test integration of OIDC (v1.0.0)
 The initial step is to test the authentication with AWS.
 Therefore, a simple example workflow is created that lists all buckets in the AWS account.

 For the OIDC integration, there is a CDK stack that sets up required resources.
-(Tag v1.0.0)
 ```typescript
 import * as cdk from 'aws-cdk-lib';
 import { Construct } from 'constructs';